StevenC2121/BossBot/README.md

 # BossBot
-A Discord bot for server management, automation, and more!
+A Discord bot for server management, sports updates, betting odds, and more!